helixhorned/ljremarkable/README.md

 On the reMarkable, the non-root user needs to be a member of groups `video` (for writing to the framebuffer) and `input` (for reading the input).
-Since the `busybox`-provided `adduser` does not seem to support the convenience form present in Raspbian, this has to be done by editing `/etc/group` directly.
+Since the `busybox`-provided `adduser` does not seem to support the convenience form present in Raspberry Pi OS, this has to be done by editing `/etc/group` directly.
 Refer to `man 5 group` for its format.

 > **CAUTION**: Do **not** leave the SSH session as `root` until you have verified that the edits have their intended effect!
 That is, after editing and saving the file, one should